Escape to the Brazilian Caribbean’s best natural pools.

 The Famous Natural Pools

-The natural pools are the reason most travelers make the journey here.
-During low tide, the ocean retreats and reveals shallow pools above the coral reefs, creating a calm environment that feels more like a giant aquarium than the open sea.
-You’ll be surrounded by clear water, colorful fish, and some of the best snorkeling conditions in Brazil.
+The natural pools are the main reason people come to Maragogi, and they really do live up to the hype.
+At low tide, the ocean pulls back and reveals shallow pools over the coral reefs.
+The water is calm, warm, and so clear that it feels more like a giant aquarium than the open sea.
+As you float above the reef, you’ll see colorful fish, bright coral, and some of the best snorkeling conditions in Brazil.

 Some of Brazil’s Clearest Water